Azure-Terraform/terraform-azurerm-terraform-enterprise-instance/README.md

     1. `admin_password`: earlier, you stored an admin password for the Postgres instance in Key Vault.
 This variable must be set to the **name of the Key Vault secret** containing the password you set, **not the password itself**.
 1. In the directory of examples, open `vm.tf` and copy-paste its contents into your `tfe.tf`.
 There are a number of things you must edit here.
     1. `tfe_hostname`: the fully-qualified domain name you want to assign to TFE.
+    1. `tfe_vanity_hostname`: a vanity domain name, for example `tfe_hostname` might be something ugly like `app.tfe.nonprod.us.lnrisk.io`, and this could be `tfe-dev.lnrisk.io`.
+    1. `tfe_vanity_hostname_dns_zone_subscription_id`: the subscription ID where resides the DNS zone that will contain the vanity record.
+This is most likely a subscription ID different from the one where you are setting up TFE. **Your Service Principal must have access to read/write/delete TXT records in this subscription.**
     1. `dns_zone_resource_group`: the name of the resource group that owns the DNS zone where the DNS records for TFE must be created.
 This is probably not the same resource group as the one you created in an earlier step.
     1. `vm_size`: we've spent considerable time running performance tests against various Azure VM types and came to the conclusion that the [Das v4-series](https://azure.microsoft.com/en-us/updates/new-azure-dav4-series-and-eav4-seriesvirtual-machines-are-now-available/) are best suited for running TFE.
 Note that Hashicorp recommends [Dv3](https://azure.microsoft.com/en-us/blog/introducing-the-new-dv3-and-ev3-vm-sizes/) VM sizes ([link](https://www.terraform.io/docs/enterprise/before-installing/reference-architecture/azure.html)), but we've proved that they perform worse than Da/Das v4 VMs while costing the same.
 You should use an instance type of `Standard_D4as_v4` (4 CPU cores, 16 GB RAM) as a minimum, and increase to the next SKU, `Standard_D8as_v4` (8 CPU cores, 32 GB RAM) if needed (probably will be needed for a Prod deployment).
 Since larger instances cost double, you should do your due diligence and monitor CPU/RAM utilization, and only use a larger instance if monitoring shows it to be a necessity.
 Just don't use Azure Av2 or Bs instance types here.
     1. `vm_os_disk_size`: this defaults to 128, which should be ample according to HashiCorp, who recommends a minimum of 50 GB.
 If you change this value, you should make sure it's an integral power of 2 (32, 64, 128, 256, etc.), due to Azure billing considerations (Azure disks are priced by tier, and for example a 50 GB disk is billed at the next tier level, 64 in this case).